mathielen/ImportEngineBundle/README.md

     importers:
         your_importer_name:

-            #automaticly recognize this importer by availability of the conditions below
+            #automaticly recognize this importer by meeting of the conditions below
-            preconditions:                  #the conditions below can be used
+            preconditions:
-                format: excel               #format of file must be [csv, excel, xml]
+                format: excel               #format of data must be [csv, excel, xml]
                 fieldcount: 2               #must have this number of fields
                 fields:                     #these fields must exist (order is irrelevant)
                     - 'header2'
                     - 'header1'
-                fieldset:                   #the discovered fields must exist exactly this way
+                fieldset:                   #all fields must exist exactly this order
                     - 'header1'
                     - 'header2'
                 filename: 'somefile.xls'    #filename must match one of these regular expression(s) (can be a list)

-            #use a object-factory to convert raw row-arrays to target objects
+            #use an object-factory to convert raw row-arrays to target objects
             object_factory:
                 type: jms_serializer        #[jms_serializer, ~]
                 class: Acme\DemoBundle\ValueObject\MyImportedRow